airalab/learning-center/en/lesson_7_wallet.md

 # Ethereum Wallet - Lesson 7

 In this lesson we will create the regulator for the `DAO market`.
-Regulator is used to check that clients are adding lots that met some special conditions.
+The regulator is used to check that clients are adding lots that meet some special conditions.
 It will only allow lots that sell tokens that are in the `DAO core` registry.
 In addition, `DAO MarketRegulator` creates new lots through `DAO Credits` only.

 Find the `Aira BuilderDAOMarketRegulator` builder in the `Factory Core` contract.
 Please check previous lessons if you don't know how to do that.